 There are a few options for the whipped cream you can choose from:

 - Make your own whipped cream from scratch if you want.
-In that case, I would recommend making a coconut whipped cream (you can follow this recipe and just omit the spices) and make double batch to be sure you have enough.
+In that case, I would recommend making a coconut whipped cream (you can follow this recipe and just omit the spices) and making a double batch to be sure you have enough.

 That being said, I went through a few other vegan black forest cake recipes and I noticed that the main complaint of readers was how the homemade cream was not holding well in between the cake layers and was making the whole cake fall apart.
 I wanted to avoid this, so I actually used store-bought whipped cream this time and it worked out so well. - Store-bought whipped cream.
 I used the coconut whipped cream from the brand Reddi-Whip.
 It is not as healthy compared to homemade, but more stable and very convenient.
 There are other kinds and brands of vegan whipped cream you can use as well.
 They all have different consistencies that might change the look of your cake, but it should work fine!

-Also to get ready, pre-heat the oven to 350º and grease 3 non-stick circular 9 inches cake pans.
+➡️ Also to get ready, pre-heat the oven to 350º and grease 3 non-stick circular 9-inch cake pans.
 Also, cut 3 circles of parchment paper to place at the bottom of each cake pan.

-In a medium sauce pan, add the frozen cherries, water and maple syrup.
+Step 3: In a medium saucepan, add the frozen cherries, water and maple syrup.
 Heat up while stirring once in a while to help the cherries thaw.
 Once the cherries are all soft, then let them simmer for about 10 minutes uncovered.

-Meanwhile, add the 2 tablespoons of cornstarch and 2 tablespoons of water to a small bowl or mug and stir until all dissolved.
-After the 10 minutes, then pour the cornstarch slurry over the simmering cherries and stir right away.
+Step 4: Add 2 tablespoons of cornstarch and 2 tablespoons of water to a small bowl and stir to combine.
+Once the cherries are done simmering, pour the cornstarch slurry over and stir right away.
 It should thicken within a few seconds.
-Remove from the heat and let it cool completely (you can transfer to the fridge).
+Remove from the heat and let it cool completely.

-Gently unmold the cakes and also, I recommend to remove a thin layer on top of 2 of the cakes to help the filling stay in between the layers.
+Step 5: I recommend removing a thin layer on top of 2 of the cakes to help the filling stay in between the layers.
 This is optional, but can be helpful if your cakes have a prominent dome shape.
-Check out my quick video at 1:18 to see how I do it.
-I usually leave the top cake layer untouched.

-Repeat the same steps over the second cake: add a wall of whipped cream all around, cherry filling in the middle and some more whipped cream over the cherries.
+Step 8: Place a second cake over and repeat the same steps over the second cake (wall of whipped cream, cherry filling in the middle and some more whipped cream over).
 Then, place the third cake over (the one without the top carved).

 - You can choose to sift the raw cacao powder when adding to the bowl if you want.
 I usually don't, but it can help have a smoother consistency on the chocolate cake batter.